By Katrina Sullivan

-If you have any employees who are required to travel away from their primary place of employment for work-related purposes, it is vital that you are suitably compensating them for such work.
+If you have employees who are required to travel away from their primary place of employment for work-related purposes, you must be suitably compensating them for such work.

-If you have any employees who are travelling for work as a required part of their duties, it is important that you clearly outline how the travel expenses will be paid.
+If you have employees who are travelling for work as a required part of their duties, it’s important that you clearly outline how the travel expenses will be paid.
 Some examples include:

-- the business provides the employee with property they can use for work-related travel purposes such as a company car, a fuel card or vouchers
+- the business provides the employee with the property they can use for work-related travel purposes such as a company car, a fuel card, or vouchers;

-- the employee bears the travel expenses and is later reimbursed that amount by the business
+- the employee bears the travel expenses and is later reimbursed that amount by the business; or

-Whichever the method you choose for your business, it needs to be clearly communicated to your employees.
-If an employee is allocated company property like a motor vehicle or fuel card, you should think about whether the employee is permitted to utilise it for “reasonable personal use” or whether it should be strictly confined to authorised business use.
+Whichever method you choose for your business, it needs to be communicated to your employees.
+If an employee is allocated company property like a motor vehicle or fuel card, you should also think about whether the employee is permitted to utilise it for reasonable personal use or whether it should be strictly confined to authorised business use.

-If you work on a system of reimbursement of expenses incurred by an employee while undertaking work for the business, ensure that you advise your employees to obtain and keep receipts for all expenses which should be produced to the business before the reimbursement will be made.
+If you’re required to reimburse your employees under their relevant award or enterprise agreement or work on a system of reimbursement of expenses incurred by an employee while undertaking work for the business, read on!
+You need to make sure you advise your employees to obtain and keep receipts for all expenses which should be produced to the business before the reimbursement will be made.

-We also recommend that you implement a policy outlining what will be considered reasonable and unreasonable expenses, or requiring that expenses be approved in advance by the business if you prefer.
+We also recommend that you implement a policy outlining what’ll be considered reasonable and unreasonable expenses or requiring that expenses be approved in advance by the business if you prefer.

-Nearly every modern award contains some form of vehicle or travelling allowance, intended to compensate employees for the inconvenience or out-of-pocket expenses of travel.
-This is commonly expressed as a per-kilometre rate so you should require such employees to keep a detailed logbook of their work-related travel including recording the odometer at the start and end of each journey to ensure you are paying them the correct allowance.
+Nearly every modern award, and some enterprise agreements, contain some form of vehicle or travelling allowance intended to compensate employees for the inconvenience of out-of-pocket expenses of travel.
+This is commonly expressed as a per-kilometre rate so you should require such employees to keep a detailed logbook of their work-related travel including recording the odometer at the start and end of each journey to ensure you’re paying them the correct allowance.

-Employees should usually be paid for time spent travelling for work-related purposes, as it is part of their duties as much as answering phones, writing reports or providing customer service.
+Employees should usually be paid for time spent travelling for work-related purposes, as it’s part of their duties as much as answering phones, writing reports, or providing customer service.